yangao07/abPOA/README.md

 The full POA DP matrix can be split into several smaller ones and adaptive banded POA can be performed within each small window separately.

 In more detail, abPOA extracts all the minimizers from all the input sequences, then all the minimizer hits between each pair of two sequences can be found.
-For each pair of seqences, the minimizer hits are first chained together using relatively stringent criteria to make sure that no big gap exists in the chain.
+For each pair of sequences, the minimizer hits are first chained together using relatively stringent criteria to make sure that no big gap exists in the chain.
 This usually leads to several separated local chains of minimizer hits.
 A second round of chaining is then performed on all the local minimizer chains to generate a global chain going through the entire sequence.
 With this global chain, abPOA selects a series of minimizer hits as partition anchors which has at least a distance of 500 bp (by default, -n/--min-poa-win).